padok-team/terraform-azurerm-network/README.md

 - AAOPS I can easily create a network which contain a vnet and multiple subnets.
 - AAOPS I can easily create a network with custom DNS servers which contain a vnet and multiple subnets.
 - AAOPS I can easily create a network and export its logs with a Monitor Diagnostic Setting.
+- AAOPS I can easily create a network which contain a vnet and multiple subnets with delegation.

 ## Usage